jgmalcolm/jgmalcolm.github.io/_posts/2014-05-07-top-students.md

 Another secret weapon of mine is software that simply blocks internet connection to certain sites ([SelfControl] for Mac OSX, [ColdTurkey] for Windows).
-Facebook, Twitter, Gmail, Buzzfeed, Upworthy, ... whatever is your thing, block it.
+Facebook, Twitter, Gmail, Buzzfeed, Upworthy, ICanHasCheezburger ... whatever is your thing...block it.

 [intensity]: http://calnewport.com/blog/2014/04/08/work-accomplished-time-spent-x-intensity
 [SelfControl]: http://selfcontrolapp.com